 R = 8.3144598 joules per moles * kilograms

 -- with the "mole" being a unit of molecules, 6.02E23.
-The combined gas law is more useful for simple purposes, but the ideal gas law has a very significant point: the pressure and volume is only dependent on the number of molecule, not on the kind of molecule.
+The combined gas law is more useful for simple purposes, but the ideal gas law has a very significant point: the pressure and volume is only dependent on the number of molecules, not on the kind of molecules.

 The IGL was derived empirically, with the value of R determined from experiments by French chemist Henri Victor Regnault (1810:1878), and named in his honor.
 The idea that heat was due to molecular motion did obviously imply a link between the ideal gas law and classical Newtonian mechanics.
 Newton's PRINCIPIA MATHEMATICA pointed out that the pressure-volume relationship discovered by his contemporary Robert Boyle could be explained if a gas was considered as a collection of tiny elastic particles, flying around in free space.
 However, making a rigorous connection between the two was tricky.